openedx/edx-platform/README.md

 ---------

-When you login to your VM, you are in the `/opt/edx/edx-platform` folder by default, which is NFS mounted from you host workspace.
+When you login to your VM, you are in the `/opt/edx/edx-platform` by default, which is shared from your host workspace.
 Your host computer contains the edx-project development code and repository.
-Your VM contains system dependencies, and runs development code mounted from your host.
+Your VM runs edx-platform code mounted from your host.
-You can develop by editing from your host computer, in the `edx-platform/` directory which you cloned from github.
+You can develop by editing on your host computer, in the directory you cloned from github.

-After logging into your VM with `vagrant ssh`, you can start the _Studio_ and
+After logging into your VM with `vagrant ssh`, start the _Studio_ and
 _Learning management system (LMS)_
-servers as follows
-(run these from the `/opt/edx/edx-platform` folder):
+servers (run these from the `/opt/edx/edx-platform`):

 Learning management system (LMS):